Nexgard versus Bravecto

-Nexgard vs. Bravecto: Which Flea and Tick Preventative is Best for Your Dog?
+Nexgard vs Bravecto For Dogs: Which Flea and Tick Preventative is Best for Your Dog?

-Nexgard versus Bravecto.
+Nexgard vs Bravecto for dogs.
 As a responsible pet owner, keeping your dog free from fleas and ticks is a top priority.
-Two popular options for flea and tick prevention are Nexgard and Bravecto.
+Two popular options for flea and tick prevention are Nexgard vs Bravecto.
 Both are effective, but they have different features that might make one more suitable for your dog than the other.
 In this article, we’ll compare Nexgard and Bravecto to help you make an informed decision.

 Nexgard is an oral chewable tablet that protects dogs against fleas and ticks.
 It contains the active ingredient afoxolaner, which kills fleas before they can lay eggs and eliminates ticks, including the American dog tick, black-legged tick, and Lone Star tick.
 Nexgard is given monthly.